gardenrobot/Nightscout-Limited-Access-Service/README.md

 - a subject with the `admin` role (created in Nightscout's admin page)
 - SMTP login info (look up how to get this from your email provider)

+## Future plans

+I want to eventually have a way to limit the bg values that can be seen by a temporary user to only values in their time frame.
+In other words, someone that has been given access from 1pm-3pm should only be able to see values from 1pm-3pm.

 ## Installation (without Docker)

 1. Check out the repo.